Scott Brown (politician): State political career (1992–2010)

 Brown "caught the political bug" in 1992 when he was elected property assessor of Wrentham, Massachusetts.
 In 1995, he was elected to the Wrentham Board of Selectmen.

 He successfully ran for the Massachusetts House of Representatives in 1998, representing the 9th Norfolk District for three terms.
 Brown again moved up the ladder of state politics to the state Senate in March 2004 when he won a special election to replace Democrat Cheryl Jacques.
 Brown was re-elected for a full term in November 2004, and again in November 2006, running without opposition the second time.
 He won re-election in November 2008, defeating Democratic candidate Sara Orozco by a 59–41 percent margin.
 Following his re-election, Brown was one of five Republicans in the 40-seat Massachusetts Senate.
 In the Massachusetts Senate, Brown served on committees dealing with consumer protection, professional licensing, education, election laws, public safety, and veterans' affairs.

-In February 2007, a controversy arose after Brown's appearance at King Philip Regional High School in Wrentham, Massachusetts as part of a debate on gay marriage.
-The high school students had launched a Facebook group attack on Brown and had made a derogatory remark about his daughter, Ayla.
-During his presentation, Brown defended himself and his daughter by directly quoting several vulgar statements they had made and announcing the names of the students who had written the statements.
-Critics questioned whether Brown should have quoted the profane comments in front of a high school audience.

-In January 2010, The Boston Globe reported that during six terms in the Legislature, three each in the House and Senate, Brown had a modest record of legislative initiatives, but he had carved out a niche as a leading advocate for veterans.
-Richard Tisei of Wakefield, Massachusetts, the leader of the Republican minority in the state Senate, called Brown "the acknowledged expert on veterans' issues".
-State Senator Jack Hart, a Democrat of South Boston, said: "He does his homework, he's comprehensive in his approach, and on veterans' issues, he's one of them and has done a very good job on their behalf."
+In January 2010, The Boston Globe reported that Brown had carved out a niche regarding veterans issues.
+Republican Richard Tisei called Brown "the acknowledged expert on veterans' issues".
+Democrat Jack Hart said: "He does his homework, he's comprehensive in his approach, and on veterans' issues, he's one of them and has done a very good job on their behalf."

 Brown lists among his achievements as a legislator his authorship of a 2007 law that created a check-off box on state income tax forms for veterans to indicate whether they served in Iraq or Afghanistan.
 The state uses the information to notify veterans of available services and benefits, including the Welcome Home Bonus that provides $1,000 for those returning from active duty in Afghanistan or Iraq.